Devin Nunes to Newsmax: Trump Won't Return to Twitter Even If Musk Buys It

-Even if Elon Musk's latest offer to buy Twitter at his original price quote goes through, former President Donald Trump won't be going back because of all the problems that are still there, Devin Nunes, the CEO of Trump Media and Technology Group, said on Newsmax Wednesday.
+Even if Elon Musk's latest offer to buy Twitter at his original price quote goes through, former President Donald Trump won't be going back because of all the problems that are still there, Devin Nunes, the CEO of Trump Media and Technology Group, told Newsmax on Wednesday.

 "Can all these Big Tech companies go in and start to cancel him?"
 Nunes, a former GOP representative from California, asked Newsmax's "National Report."
 "We've built our systems from the ground up, so we're not reliant on any Big Tech at all.
 Twitter, I'm sure, is using a lot of the Big Tech companies."